Last Updated January 27, 2021

 Eligible Renewable/Other Technologies:

 The federal renewable electricity production tax credit (PTC) is an inflation-adjusted per-kilowatt-hour (kWh) tax credit for electricity generated by qualified energy resources and sold by the taxpayer to an unrelated person during the taxable year.
-The duration of the credit is 10 years after the date the facility is placed in service for all facilities placed in service after August 8, 2005.
+The duration of the credit is 10 years after the date the facility is placed in service for all facilities placed in service.

 The duration of the credit is 10 years after the date the facility is placed in service.
 Two exceptions applied to facilities placed in service more than a decade ago: